Joseph Gellibrand: Exploration and disappearance to the west of Port Phillip

 Gellibrand, in company with George B. L. Hesse, again crossed to Port Phillip and landed near Geelong on 21 February 1837.
-They decided to explore the un-colonised land to the west and planned to follow the Barwon River to its junction with the Leigh River, and afterwards make their way back to Melbourne across country mostly unknown to the British.
-The two men set out with a guide but managed to miss the junction with the Leigh River and continued up the Barwon.
+The two men decided to explore the un-colonised land to the west and planned to follow the Barwon River to its junction with the Leigh River, and afterwards make their way back to Melbourne across country mostly unknown to the British.
+They set out with a guide but missed the junction with the Leigh River and continued up the Barwon.
 Their guide became fearful of continuing and returned, while Gellibrand and Hesse decided to travel further west alone.

-They failed to arrive at Melbourne and a search party consisting of five prominent Geelong pastoralists including Frederick Armytage and Thomas Roadknight was immediately organised.
+When Gellibrand and Hesse failed to arrive at Melbourne, a search party consisting of five prominent Geelong pastoralists, including Frederick Armytage and Thomas Roadknight, was immediately organised.
 This group followed their tracks but lost all sign of them in a forest that existed between what is now Winchelsea and Birregurra.
 The search party then turned north and became the first Britishers to view Lake Colac before returning to Geelong.
-Another search party, led by Gellibrand's son, set out on 31 March 1837 but again lost sight of the tracks within the same forest as the previous group.
+Another search party, led by Gellibrand's son, set out on 31 March but again lost sight of Gellibrand and Hesse's tracks within the same forest as the previous group.